ss2d22/cortex/README.md

 **100% Offline & Private** - Works in airplane mode.
 No internet required after initial model download.
 Your data physically cannot leave the device.

-**Human-Inspired Memory System** (Track 1: Memory Master)
+## Memory Architecture (Track 1: Memory Master)

-- *Episodic* - Stores conversations and experiences
-- *Semantic* - Extracts and maintains facts about you (name, job, interests, relationships)
-- *Procedural* - Learns your communication preferences and rules
-- *Working Memory* - Active context with 7+/-2 slots (Miller's Law)
+We modeled Cortex's memory after how human brains actually work.
+Four distinct memory systems work together:

+**Episodic Memory** - Your personal timeline.
+Every conversation gets stored with timestamps, so Cortex can recall "what we talked about yesterday" or "that idea you mentioned last week."
+These are full experiences, not just facts.

+**Semantic Memory** - The facts about you.
+When you mention you're a software engineer, have a dog named Max, or prefer dark mode - Cortex extracts these and stores them separately.
+The LLM uses tool calling to decide what's worth remembering.
+These facts persist across conversations and get surfaced when relevant.

+**Procedural Memory** - How you like to communicate.
+Do you want short answers or detailed explanations?
+Formal or casual tone?
+Cortex learns your preferences and adapts.
+These are the "rules" for how to interact with you specifically.

+**Working Memory** - The active context.
+Limited to 7±2 items (Miller's Law, just like human short-term memory).
+When you're mid-conversation, this holds the most relevant episodic memories, semantic facts, and procedural rules.
+Items compete for these slots based on relevance and recency.

-**Memory That Decays** - Just like human memory, unused information fades while frequently accessed memories strengthen.
-This keeps context relevant without infinite storage bloat.
+**Memory Decay** - Memories aren't forever.
+Just like human memory, unused information fades while frequently accessed memories strengthen.
+Each memory has an "importance" score that decays over time but gets boosted when retrieved.
+This keeps context relevant without infinite storage bloat - old, unused memories naturally fade away while important recurring information gets reinforced.

 **Real Utility Beyond Chat**
 - Voice memos transcribed and remembered